skioo/django-datatrans-gateway/README.md

 - Handles the exchanges with datatrans, including the signing of requests and the verification of the signature of notifications.
 - Introduces persistent models for AliasRegistration, Payment, and Refund.
 These models record all exchanges with datatrans.
 - Sends signals whenever an AliasRegistration, Payment, or Refund is done.
-The signal is sent even if the operation failed, the receiver should check the `is_success` flag received with the signal.
+The signal is sent even if the operation failed, the receiver should check the `success` flag received with the signal.

 Requirements